-All Lifelong Learning students may use any of the University’s libraries for reference purposes on a day basis.
+All Continuing & Professional Education Students may use any of the University’s libraries for reference purposes on a day basis.
 You will have access to books, newspapers, magazines, journals, audio and video cassettes and collections held on microfilm and microfiche.

-Conveniently, the Senghennydd library is situated in the same building as the Centre for Lifelong Learning.
+Conveniently, the Senghennydd library is situated in the same building as Continuing & Professional Education.
 It houses an impressive collection of books, newspapers in English, French, German and Spanish, language videos and audiocassettes and a reference section.
 Self-service photocopying is also available.

 Borrowing items from the libraries

 If you are on an accredited course you are entitled to free membership of the University Libraries.
 This entitles you to borrow from the libraries within Cardiff University.
 If you qualify for membership, you will need to obtain an Identification Card to gain borrowing rights.
 Full details of how to go about this will be sent to you with your course receipt..